© Alexander Benz

 On photography and memory...

-My name is Sandra Pfeiffer, and I am an artist specialising in photography, jewellery design, painting, and installation art.
+My name is Sandra Pfeiffer, and I am a multi-disciplinary artist specialising in photography, jewellery design, painting, and installation art.

 I take photographs because they provoke thought and allow me to see.
 And it's a bonus when they provoke thought in others too.